Does my cat love me? How do cats show love? We look at the signs of cat love and how to make your cat feel loved in return.

 Signs your cat loves you

-Another way cats show love is by rubbing their cheeks against their turf.
-Whether that is a couch, your hands, or your legs.
+Cats actually transfer their scent and mark their territory in this way.
 Sure, this may mean she considers you her territory, but there are plenty of humans who feel the same way about their loved ones.

 You might associate a twitching tail with irritation, and you would be mostly correct.
 However, if your cat saunters up to you with a lazily hoisted tail that twitches at the very tip, he is actually communicating affection.